Home > Analyses > Consumer Cyclical > Norwegian Cruise Line Holdings Ltd.

 Stock Price Action Analysis

-The following weekly stock chart illustrates Norwegian Cruise Line Holdings Ltd.’s price movements over the last 100 weeks:
+The weekly stock chart below illustrates Norwegian Cruise Line Holdings Ltd.’s price movement over the past 12 months:

 Trend Analysis